satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 If you want to use the described approach, you need a working code review environment where people trust each other.
 Shallow reviews won't magically solve your toxic environment.
 You have to fix the foundation before optimizing your PR throughput.

 Encourage the less experienced colleagues to start with shallow code reviews to actively take part in shaping the future of your codebase.
 Pick your code review type wisely though.
-If everyone gets lazy and provides only shallow reviews, your overall coding quality might suffer, because nobody takes their time to check the important details of a code change.
+If everyone gets lazy and provides only shallow reviews, your overall code quality might suffer, because nobody takes their time to check the important details of a code change.

 Choose the common or even expert review too often and you will make yourself the bottleneck for the team and get stressed quickly.